Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Our Model

+Our model combines three policies of the same type, along with the common losses $L_{\text{common actor}}$ and $L_{\text{common critic}}$ which are explained in Section \ref{Experiments}, into a unified lower-level policy $\mu_{lo}$.
+The dependencies between these policies are illustrated in Fig. \ref{fig:policy_graph}.
+Our research leverages TD3, which has been validated for its convergence \cite{9}, for all policies.
+As a result, the convergence of each policy level in our model depends on the interplay of the three sub-policies and the higher-level policy, adhering to the convergence characteristics of the atomic policies in off-policy training.

-Our research takes advantage of TD3 on every policy.
-TD3 has an actor-critic structure where it causes a burden to balance the width size of a layer of both RealNVP which is used in the actor of FDGM and a fully connected neural network which is used in all policies including the critic of FDGM.
-In addition, the dynamic of the inverse operation using our inverse model for the best performance has been different for each task of the environment.
-Thus, we propose Algorithm \ref{alg:the_alg1} and Algorithm \ref{alg:the_alg2} to find an optimal goal for the off-policy correction using our inverse model.
-Algorithm \ref{alg:the_alg2} is used only for the Ant Fall Single task.
+The dynamics of the inverse operation using our inverse model vary for each task within the environment.
+To address this, we utilize Algorithm \ref{alg:the_alg1} and Algorithm \ref{alg:the_alg2} to find an optimal goal for off-policy correction using our inverse model.
+The process is as follows:

+\begin{itemize} \item Step 1: Set the layer dimensions (dim.) of all policies in our model and the action dimension of $\mu_{z-\text{state}}$. \item Step 2: Employ their respective methods to find a goal through $\mu_{lo}$.
+Section \ref{Experiments} provides the layer dimensions of all policies and the action dimension of $\mu_{z-\text{state}}$ based on the algorithm used in each experimental result. \end{itemize}